Orangethorpe Avenue to Lambert Road

 Katella Avenue to Lincoln Avenue

 Improvements to this three-mile stretch include adding one northbound general purpose lane from the Katella off-ramp to the Lincoln on-ramp.
 Also included is additional widening to bring the general purpose lane width, the high occupancy vehicle (HOV) lane width, and the inside shoulder width into conformance with Caltrans design standards.
+Crews completed this three-mile stretch in winter 2014 and the new northbound lane is open to motorists.

 - Reduce traffic congestion and delays